HristianSarmov/SocialMedia/README.md

 I started off by learning from all available to me resources anything I could about the basics of web development that being HTML, CSS, Javascript and Php.
 In the first iteration of the project I was using the Laravel templating engine:
-Blade combined with Bootstrap for my frontend purposes.
-I tried, tested, implemented and learned a lot about many web consepts, those being sessions, cookies, storages and more.
+Blade combined with Bootstrap for my front-end purposes.
+I tried, tested, implemented and learned a lot about many web concepts, those being sessions, cookies, storages and more.
 One of the biggest leaps in difficulty for me in this project were the SQL queries.

 When I started this project I was going to do it without any frameworks, but the scale became too large and putting things